hidekoji/coursera_getting_and_cleaning_data/README.md

 ### Download data from <a href="https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip">the link</a> and exploade it to a temp directory

-In R, there is a function called `download.file` that allows you to download the file from an URL you provide as the argument.
+In R, there is a function called `download.file` that allows you to download data file from an URL you provide as the argument.
 In this course project, I used temporary file, which is created by `tempfile()` function, for storing the zip file.
 Once you downloaded the zip file, you can use `unzip` function to explode the zip file.

 So the R code for downloading data looks like this: